fb

 Most businesses do what I call “random acts of marketing.”
 They’re not building an infrastructure.
 They throw up an ad here and there, perhaps a website or a brochure.

 These sporadic, one-shot acts of digital marketing usually cost more than they bring in, which is demoralizing.
-It also sometimes leads business owners to say ridiculous things like “marketing doesn’t work in my industry.”
-In a nutshell, it’s expensive.
+It also sometimes leads business owners to say ridiculous things like “marketing doesn’t work in my industry. ” In a nutshell, it's expensive.

 If you don’t have a system to generate new leads, prospects, and clients, you have to replace it with manual labor: cold calling, cold emailing.
 You’re wasting hours following up on unqualified leads.
 It’s exhausting.

 Now, imagine you had a machine that does that for you.
-It’s powerful.
-Here’s why.

 2) It optimizes your sales and marketing, which influences business growth